 Sargent set to be latest teenager to make US soccer debut

-PHILADELPHIA (AP) Josh Sargent’s parents will be in the stands along with a bunch of friends.
-Three months after his 18th birthday, the red-haired forward could be the latest teenager to debut for a transforming U.S. national team.
+CHESTER, Pa.
+(AP) Josh Sargent’s parents were in the stands along with a bunch of friends.
+Three months after his 18th birthday, the red-haired forward scored in his international debut as he became the latest teenager to join a transforming U.S. national team.

 ”It’s going very fast, to be honest, so I haven’t really had a lot of time to just process everything,” he said ahead of Monday’s exhibition against Bolivia. ”It’s just one thing to next, and that’s not necessarily a bad thing.
 I like staying busy and playing soccer all the time.”